top of page

 Frequently Asked Questions

-Disclaimer: All materials presented on this website are the presented for information only and should not be construed as medical advice.
+All materials presented on this website are the presented for information only and should not be construed as medical advice.
 Each patient’s specific condition is different, and a comprehensive medical assessment requires a full medical history, physical exam, and review of diagnostic imaging.
 If you would like to seek the opinion of Dr. Kahlenberg for your specific case, we recommend contacting our office to make an appointment.

 bottom of page